Rellikeht/dwm/README.md

 ### In original form

-- functionalgaps+pertag
 - activetagindicatorbar

+### Modified

+Slightly adjusted to work with others and new version:
-- activemonitor
+- smartborders
 - deck-double-smartborders

-### Modified

-Accomodated for new version and to be applied after others:
+- functionalgaps+pertag
 - attachdirection
+- awesomebar
 - fancybar
-- xresources